Bindon, Axmouth: History

 On 16 July 1425 he was licensed by Edmund Lacey, Bishop of Exeter to "have a chapel within his Manor House of Bindon, in the Parish of Axmouth," as is stated in the Episcopal register.
 Roger's great-grandson Richard Wyke died without male progeny, leaving four daughters and co-heiresses.
-The youngest of these was Mary Wyke who married Walter Erle (died 1581) of Colcombe in the parish of Colyton in Devon, an officer of the Privy Chamber to two wives of King Henry VIII, to his son King Edward VI and to the latter's sisters Queen Mary I and Queen Elizabeth I. Erle purchased the manor of Axmouth following the Dissolution of Syon Monastery of which it had been a possession.
+The youngest of these was Mary Wyke who married Walter Erle (died 1581) of Colcombe in the parish of Colyton in Devon, an officer of the Privy Chamber to two wives of King Henry VIII, to his son King Edward VI and the latter's sisters Queen Mary I and Queen Elizabeth I. Erle purchased the manor of Axmouth following the Dissolution of Syon Monastery of which it had been a possession.
 Thus Bindon passed to the Erle family, with other former Wyke lands including Charborough in Dorset.
 After four further generations in the Erle family eventually it passed by a series of heiresses to the Drax family which sold it.

+In 1962, the estate was purchased by Sir John Loveridge, the former Member of Parliament for the constituencies of Hornchurch (1970–1974) and Upminster (1974–1983).
+He died in 2007, but the estate remains in the ownership of his family.

+Manor house

+The manor house dates from the 15th century, but was extensively rebuilt in the 16th century and has a mid-20th century extension.
+It has two stories plus attics and is constructed in stone rubble with freestone dressings and a slate roof.